Service Level Objectives (SLOs)

 We can have practices like Chaos Engineering that can confirm your expectations, give you confidence in your system at different levels, and prove you can have certain tolerance levels to Reliability.
 Chaos Engineering allows you to find weaknesses and vulnerabilities in complex systems.
 It is an important task that can be automated into your CI/CD pipelines.

-So you can have various Chaos Engineering verifications before you reach production.
-And these Chaos Engineering tests, such as load and Latency tests, can all be automated with little or no human interaction.
-Site Reliability Engineering (SRE) teams often use Chaos Engineering to improve resilience and must be part of your software development/deployment process.
+You can have various Chaos Engineering verifications before you reach production.
+These tests, such as load and Latency tests, can all be automated with little or no human interaction.
+Site Reliability Engineering (SRE) teams often use Chaos Engineering to improve resilience, which must be part of your software development/deployment process.

 Reliability is all about perception.
 Suppose the user considers your service unreliable.
-In that case, you will lose consumer trust as service perception is poor, so it’s important to provide consistency with your services as much as possible.
+In that case, you will lose consumer trust because of poor service perception, so it’s important to provide consistency with your services as much as possible.
 For example, it’s OK to have some outages.
 Outages are expected, but you can’t have them all the time and for long durations.

-This is where the key components of service management, such as Service Level Objectives (SLO) and Service Level Indicators (SLI), come to play.
-There is a balance that you need to find between Velocity and Stability.
+This is where the critical components of service management, such as Service Level Objectives (SLO) and Service Level Indicators (SLI), come into play.
+It would be best if you found a balance between Velocity and Stability.
 You can’t stop innovation, but you can’t take too many risks.
-An Error Budget will help you here and Site Reliability Engineering (SRE) principles.
+An Error Budget will help you with Site Reliability Engineering (SRE) principles.

 Users experience Static thresholds.

-User experience means different things to different sets of users.
-We now have a model where different service users may be routed through the system in different ways, using different components.
-Therefore providing experiences that can vary widely.
-We also know now that the services no longer tend to break in the same few predictable ways over and over.
+User experience means different things to different groups of users.
+We now have a model where different service users may be routed through the system in other ways, using various components and providing experiences that can vary widely.
+We also know that the services no longer tend to break in the same few predictable ways over and over.

 With complex microservices and many software interactions, we have many unpredictable failures that we have never seen before.
 These are often referred to as black holes.
 We should have a few alerts triggered by only focusing on symptoms that directly impact user experience and not because a threshold was reached.